-Security Considerations for the Maintenance of Campus Facilities

-Penn State University is committed to campus safety and security.
-At Penn State Beaver, locks, landscaping, and outdoor lighting are designed for safety and security.
-Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
-Grounds keeping personnel trim shrubs from sidewalks, walkways, and building entrances to provide a welllighted route to buildings.
+Security Considerations for the Maintenance of Campus Facilities routes from parking areas to buildings and from building to building.
+Grounds keeping personnel trim shrubs from sidewalks, walkways, and building entrances to provide a well-lighted route to buildings.
 All campus walkways are inspected at least twice per year to ensure adequate lighting.
-Burnedout lights are replaced promptly.
+Burned-out lights are replaced promptly.